 By 2030 Torbay will see around 5,000 new jobs and 8,900 new homes.
-(Overview & Scrutiny recommendation 1 and 7) The Council will work with landowners and developers, for sites allocated in the Local Plan, to help secure the delivery of new jobs, homes and infrastructure to meet - as a minimum - the annual targets set out in the Local Plan.
-The new Local Plan policy seeks up to 30% affordable housing provision, on eachevery new major development, particularly on Greenfield sites, and should secure the delivery of a greater number of affordable homes than the previous Local Plan.
+The Council will work with landowners and developers, for sites allocated in the Local Plan, to help secure the delivery of new jobs, homes and infrastructure to meet - as a minimum - the annual targets set out in the Local Plan.
+The new Local Plan policy seeks up to 30% affordable housing provision, on every new major development, particularly on Greenfield sites, and should secure the delivery of a greater number of affordable homes than the previous Local Plan.
 The Local Plan encourages the redevelopment of brownfield sites by reducing the need for affordable homes.
 It also reduces the need for small developments to provide affordable homes on site, as 30% affordable homes on small sites are often unviable.
 The Local Plan also supports self-build or custom built development.
-It will remain important, especially while the housing market is weak, to identify and use mechanisms that help bring forward new homes.
+It will remain important, to identify and use mechanisms that help bring forward new homes.
 There is opportunity, subject to securing devolved powers and funding from Government, to accelerate the delivery of new jobs and homes planned for Torbay.

 Our housing commissioning document "My Home is My Life" recognises that good quality housing underpins other life chances and wellbeing.
-The priority themes in this document have been informed by the Housing and Health Needs assessment Appendix 1 accommodation into more settled accommodation, can take longer than we would like due to a shortage of the right choice of affordable homes, and a dependency on the private rented sector as the main solution.
-More details can be found in the Homelessness Strategy.
-(Overview & Scrutiny recommendation 2) The Housing and Health Needs assessment evidences the unaffordability of housing to many.
-It costs over 7 times the average Torbay salary to buy the average Torbay home (page 6).
-There is a higher proportion of households living in the private rented sector (23% compared to 17% across England) and a lower proportion of social housing (page 3).
+The priority themes in this document have been informed by the Housing and Health Needs assessment found in the Homelessness Strategy.
+The Housing and Health Needs assessment evidences the unaffordability of housing to many.
+It costs over 7 times the average Torbay salary to buy the average Torbay home.
+There is a higher proportion of households living in the private rented sector (23% compared to 17% across England) and a lower proportion of social housing.

 We are seeing an increase in approaches for homeless households needing advice and assistance.
-Preventing Homelessness and moving individuals and families out of temporary
+Preventing Homelessness and moving individuals and families out of temporary accommodation into more settled accommodation, can take longer than we would like due to a dependency on the private rented sector as the main solution.
+More details can be